commaai/controls_challenge/README.md

-# Comma Controls Challenge!
+# comma Controls Challenge!

 Machine learning models can drive cars, paint beautiful pictures and write passable rap.
 But they famously suck at doing low level controls.
 Your goal is to write a good controller.
 This repo contains a model that simulates the lateral movement of a car, given steering commands.
 The goal is to drive this "car" well for a given desired trajectory.

 ## Geting Started
 We'll be using a synthetic dataset based on the [comma-steering-control](https://github.com/commaai/comma-steering-control) dataset for this challenge.
-These are actual routes with actual car and road states from [openpilot](https://github.com/commaai/openpilot) users.
+These are actual car and road states from [openpilot](https://github.com/commaai/openpilot) users.

 ```
-# download necessary dataset (~0.6G)
-bash ./download_dataset.sh

 # install required packages
 # recommended python==3.11
 pip install -r requirements.txt